Ismihan Sultan: Second marriage

-After the death of the grand vizier Sokollu Mehmed Pasha in 1579, the princess's first choice for a new husband was Ösdemiroğlu Osman Pasha.
+After the death of her first husband, the grand vizier Sokollu Mehmed Pasha in 1579, the princess's first choice for a new husband was Ösdemiroğlu Osman Pasha.
 However, he was not interested.
 Her next choice was Kalaylıkoz Ali Pasha, the governor of Buda, who agreed to the marriage, but when the imperial order came demanding his divorce, his wife's sorrow and suffering were said to have caused the city to revolt.
 However, the two married in 1584 and had a son, Sultanzade Mahmud Bey born in 1585.

-Court Career
+Court career

 In 1575, just after her brother Sultan Murad ascended to the throne, her daily stipend consisted of 300 aspers.
 In the early 1580s, Ismihan collaborated with her mother Nurbanu to further isolate Safiye Sultan politically.
 After which Murad accepted as a gift from her, two beautiful slave women, each skilled at dance and musical performance.
 The French refused to return two Turkish women who had been captured at sea by Henry III's brother-in-law and made members of Catherine de' Medici's court.
 Interceding on behalf of the Turkish women were Ismihan and her aunt, Mihrimah Sultan.